 70 years of the Toyota Land Cruiser

-I was just a school kid when I heard the name Toyota Land Cruiser for the very first time.
+I was just a school kid when I heard about the Toyota Land Cruiser for the very first time.
 To be specific, it was a gorgeous Prado plastered on the cover of a magazine back in 2004.
-This year, Toyota is celebrating 70 years of the iconic SUV, and the legend of the Land Cruiser shows no signs of slowing down, having sold over 10 million units worldwide.
+This year, Toyota will celebrating 71 years of the iconic SUV, and the legend of the Land Cruiser shows no signs of slowing down, having sold over 10 million units worldwide.
 The Land Cruiser’s ability to take you just about anywhere and come back in one piece is what makes it so special.
 One might say that the urban legend of Toyota cars being able to outlive their owners (and even their kids at times), actually came from this immensely successful vehicle.
 But what if I told you that the first ever Land Cruiser, was not even a Land Cruiser to begin with?

 The Land Cruiser, before the Land Cruiser!